IBM/cloudpakforapps-workshop/workshop/exercise-3/README.md

 You can see the top monitor highlighted, for the feature `Sex`.

 By moving your mouse pointer over the graph, you can see the values change, and which contains bias.
-Click one spot to veiw the details.
+Click one spot to view the details.
 Later, we'll click `Configure Monitors` to get a Fairness endpoint:

 ![OpenScale Fairness Monitor](../.gitbook/assets/images/aios/OpenScaleFairnessMonitor.png)